OUTLINE

 You no longer need to trust that your bank has been keeping proper records about the amount of money Netflix is taking off you each month, or even trust that they are looking after your money.
 Instead, this wealth, this value, this data, is stored digitally in an immutable ledger, free from potential corruption or human error.

 So those are the fundamentals.
 In reality, there are a huge number of potential applications for blockchain technology.
-Many are complete nonsense, a few have real potential, and a tiny handful is already practicing what they preach.
+Many are complete nonsense, a few have real potential, and a tiny handful are already practicing what they preach.

 How can it be used in the wider Enterprise?